tdyk9098/US-Healthcare-Stocks-MiniProject/README.md

 Dataset: web.DataReader - Yahoo Finance Historical Data

 The objective of this project was to analyze the US Healthcare stock industry over 2020-2021 and 2012-2021.
-Python was used to read, clean, and store web data and NumPy, Pandas, Matplotlib, Seaborn, Plotly, and Cufflinks were used to cluster and visualize data groups and provide an interactive exploratory experience.
+Python was used to read, clean, and store web data.

 Interesting Notes: